Sources of capital growth: Net saving, capital growth and capital acceleration

 Define "thrift" \(s^*\) by \(s^* = \frac{S_{net}}{K}\), and divide Eq. \eqref{eq-1} by capital to predict capital growth rate \(g(K)\) as

-\(\Delta g(K)\) and \(\Delta s^*\) respectively will be called "capital acceleration" and "thrift change," either of which may be positive or negative.
+\(\Delta g(K)\) and \(\Delta s^*\) respectively will be called "capital acceleration" and "thrift change," either of which may be positive or negative or zero.
 Division of Eq. \eqref{eq-3} by capital acceleration, with rearrangement, gives

-The argument has continued from growth in Eq. \eqref{eq-2} to acceleration in Eqs. \eqref{eq-3} and \eqref{eq-4} on the reasoning that causal relationships among variables, in this case between thrift and capital growth rate, tend to be revealed most reliably in their concurrent changes.
-Eq. \eqref{eq-4} was derived from Eq. \eqref{eq-3} so that success of predictions from growth assumptions can be measured against a standard of unity.
+Algorithms for correlation and covariance and regression are structured on the reasoning that causal relationships among variables tend to be revealed in concurrent changes.
+While Eqs. \eqref{eq-1} and \eqref{eq-2} enable measurement of the coexistence of net saving and capital growth, Eqs. \eqref{eq-3} and \eqref{eq-4} allow a better measure of the degree to which that coexistence is explained by causality.
+Eq. \eqref{eq-4} was derived from Eq. \eqref{eq-3} so that success of predictions from thrift assumptions can be measured against a standard of unity.
 For notational convenience, then, we define the "thrift index" \(\theta\) by \(\theta = \frac{\Delta s^*}{\Delta g(K)}\), and restate Eq. \eqref{eq-4} as